tejalbarnwal/ITSP_2020-Oculus/README.md

 # Welcome message
-speak("Hi, Do you want to read or write or search?")
+speak("Hi, Do you want to read, write or search?")

 # Taking input from user
 input1 = listen()
 print(input1)
 if input1.lower() == "read" :

-    speak("Do you want to read a PDF or read an image?") input2 = listen()
+    speak("Do you want to read an existing file or read an image?") input2 = listen()

-    if input2.lower() == "pdf":
+    if input2.lower() == "existing file":

         speak("Say the name of the file you want to read?") name=listen()

-        speak("is it a pdf or a text file?") type_of_file=listen()
+        speak("Is it a PDF or a text file?") type_of_file=listen()

         if type_of_file == "pdf":